 The DPoE architecture calls for the IP management functionality of a CM to reside in the DPoE System.
 Thus, similar to a CM without an eSAFE, and notwithstanding the downstream and upstream PHY, the functionality of the eCM in the eDOCSIS device is correspondingly split between the DPoE System and the S-ONU.
 The eSAFE functionality remains unchanged and is described in [eDOCSIS].
 This arrangement is shown conceptually in Figure 6.
+Note the ePTA has no downstream external interface.

-&lt;sup>4 The SLED functionality defined in [eDOCSIS] is not explicitly supported in DPoE specifications.
+4 The SLED functionality defined in [eDOCSIS] is not explicitly supported in DPoE specifications.